A Family Backpacking Trip to California's Iconic Lost Coast

 Canon 7D Mk II

 The plan was pretty straightforward, and mellow.
-We’d cover 30 miles in 5 days from Mattole Trailhead to Shelter Cover.
+We’d cover 30 miles in five days from Mattole Trailhead to Shelter Cover.
 The entire hike was along coastline and almost every mile was on the beach, which may sound great at first glance, but after you experience miles and miles of sand you’ll be begging for firm, solid ground.
 Nevertheless it was to be a beautiful family experience—my Shiba Inu named Bambi included.

 Before we set out trail reports mentioned something about dogs having issues with sand irritating their paws… I ignored it like a true overconfident pet owner.
 Bambi did great for the first day and half but by the end of day two she was pretty sore—the sand had gotten inside of her pads, chaffing them raw.
 She wasn’t comfortable hiking any further and I wasn’t about to carry her the next 20 miles so our remedy was duck tape and some rain fly material.
 Each day, multiple times a day we had to re-tape her poor paws because it was hot and she loved playing in the waves.
 Can’t blame her, really.